Wester Gladstone Hebridean Sheep

 Soays have a reputation as difficult to keep behind a fence but we have never had a problem with ours.
 Maybe they like it here!
 They don't like being rounded up by a sheepdog, but they will happily follow the dog in, or a bucket of food.

-Our flock has now been dispersed and divided amongst several flocks in Scotland and England.
+Our old flock was dispersed and divided amongst several flocks in Scotland and England, because of our ill health (not the sheeps!).
+However, watch this space...

 Our Soays have contributed to scientific research.
 When the Moredun Institute needed Soay DNA for research into disease resistance, they came to us for blood samples from our flock.
 Our Soays have also contributed to the Rare Breeds Survival Trust DNA database.